andreabradpitto/Mentore-Group-Project/README.md

 ## :information_source: Instructions

-To run ontology and start the conversation , open a terminal, move to the folder(Flask_Caresses\dialogue_tree), and then run:
+To run ontology and start the conversation , open a terminal, move to the folder(Flask_CARESSES\dialogue_tree), and then run:

 ```bash
 java -jar new_CKB.jar -nationality Indian  -virtual 1